 A number of Global North Member States also resisted the inclusion of provisions on intellectual property.
 However, instead of opposing the proposals on the merits, Australia, Japan, the US and others implied that such matters fall outside of the WHO's remit.
 Australia bemoaned what they called an "undue focus on IP in some sections of the text, such as the preamble" and Japan asserted that "IP should be appropriately addressed in the WTO and WIPO."
-The US argued that "WTO is the most appropriate venue for discussions regarding legal obligations that fall under its own agreements, including discussions that fall under the TRIPS [Trade-Related Aspects of Intellectual Property Rights] agreement."
+The US argued that "WTO is the most appropriate venue for discussions regarding legal obligations that fall agreements, including under own that fall under TRIPS discussions the [Trade-Related Aspects of Intellectual Property Rights] agreement."